 Six Do’s and Don’ts of Small Business Finance

-Running a business is a full-time job and often requires a business owner to fulfil multiple roles.
-While monitoring finances isn’t one of the most exciting roles of business ownership, it’s one of the most crucial in determining the success or failure of any business.
+Running a business is a full-time job and often requires a business owner to fulfil multiple roles, including managing small business finance.
+While monitoring finances aren’t one of the most exciting roles of business ownership, it’s one of the most crucial in determining the success or failure of any business.

 Most new business owners and entrepreneurs learn the basics of funding, bookkeeping and finance as they go.
-To help simplify that, here are six quick Do’s and Don’ts to keep your business’ financial hygiene in check:
+To help simplify that, here are six quick Do’s and Don’ts of small business finance to keep your business’ financial hygiene in check:

-It doesn’t matter how big or small you are, it’s important to keep these two separate and will save you a lot of headaches down the line.
+It doesn’t matter how big or small you are, it’s important to keep these two separate and will save you a lot of headaches with small business finance down the line.
 If you’re just starting out, then you should have pretty clean finances so separating these out will be relatively easy.

 If you’re a sole trader or independent contractor, it’s probably a good idea to deposit a percentage of your pay into a business account.
 This will cover any tax obligations at the end of the financial year.